FedeDP/Clight/README.md

 * shared objects from build libraries
 * xhost (needed only if using gamma support)

+## How to run it
-A systemd user unit is shipped too.
+A systemd user unit is shipped.
 Just run "systemctl --now --user enable clight.service".
 Systemd unit requires a display manager to be running, as it binds on display-manager.service to be sure it is started after X.
-**If you happen to not use a display manager, just add clight to your .xinitrc or in your DE autostart configuration.
-Remember to also call "xhost +" before starting clight if you're willing to use clight gamma support.**
+**If you happen to not use a display manager, just add "systemctl --user start clight.service" to your DE autostart configuration/your autostart script.**
-Systemd user unit already calls "xhost +" for you.
-Please note that if you are not willing to use gamma support, you can edit the systemd user service and remove "ExecStartPre=/usr/bin/xhost +" line.
+Please note that if you are not willing to use gamma support, you can edit the systemd user service and comment "ExecStartPre=" line.
+See [archwiki](https://wiki.archlinux.org/index.php/systemd#Drop-in_files) for more informations.

 ## Current features:
 * very lightweight